9-volt/antioffice/README.md

 ## Development

 If you have a different router than you may want to develop your own parser function.
-Place the file in `helpers` folder.
+Place the file in `parsers` folder.
-Name your file as `routercode-parser.coffee` where `routercode` is your router type in lowercase.
+Name your file as `routercode-version.coffee` where `routercode` is your router type in lowercase.

 You may want to install nodemon so that server will restart automatically when any file changes.